-- §3.1 The following practices are violations of the Code: - (a) Plagiarism, which means representing, either expressly or by conduct, the work of another to be one's own. - (b) Giving, obtaining, soliciting, or offering to provide unauthorized assistance in the preparation of material to be submitted or presented in a class, law review assignment or competition, moot court assignment or competition, essay contests for which eligibility is dependent on status as a law student, or any other similar activity. - (c) Using unauthorized materials in connection with class assignments or examinations. - (d) Concealing or stealing library books or other library materials, or withdrawing such materials from the library without properly checking them out, or defacing such books or materials, making copies without paying for them if payment is appropriate, failure to pay library fines, computer fraud, and software copyright infringements. - (e) Copying the work of another student during an examination or giving, soliciting, offering to give, or asking to receive or receiving any unauthorized assistance or information before or during an examination.
+- §3.1 The following practices are violations of the Code: - (a) Plagiarizing the work of another by representing, either expressly or by conduct, that the work is one's own. - (b) Giving, obtaining, soliciting, or offering to provide unauthorized assistance in the preparation of material to be submitted or presented in a class, law review assignment or competition, moot court assignment or competition, essay contests for which eligibility is dependent on status as a law student, or any other similar activity. - (c) Using unauthorized materials in connection with class assignments or examinations. - (d) Concealing or stealing library books or other library materials, or withdrawing such materials from the library without properly checking them out, or defacing such books or materials, making copies without paying for them if payment is appropriate, failure to pay library fines, computer fraud, and software copyright infringements. - (e) Copying the work of another student during an examination or giving, soliciting, offering to give, or asking to receive or receiving any unauthorized assistance or information before or during an examination. - (f) Obtaining or possessing an examination, assignment, answer sheet, or similar material in advance of such time as one is entitled to possess it.

-- (f) Obtaining or possessing an examination, assignment, answer sheet, or similar material in advance of such time as one is entitled to possess it. - (g) Commencing or accessing an examination before the stipulated time, including reading the contents of the exam or writing any notes or outlines or continuing to write after time has expired in an examination period. - (h) Bringing to an examination any unauthorized electronic device.
-Such devices include, but are not limited to, cell phones, beepers, palm pilots, computers and word processors. - (i) Doing anything which compromises the anonymity of an examination or assignment, including but not limited to actions or writings which would reveal one's identity to the professor, unless authorized to do so by the professor.
+- (g) Commencing or accessing an examination before the stipulated time, including reading the contents of the exam or writing any notes or outlines or continuing to write after time has expired in an examination period. - (h) Bringing to an examination any unauthorized electronic device.
+Such devices include, but are not limited to, cell phones, tablets, smart watches, and computers. - (i) Doing anything that compromises the anonymity of an examination or assignment, including but not limited to actions or writings that would reveal one's identity to the professor, unless authorized to do so by the professor.
 This provision shall not be construed to conflict with any provision of the Americans with Disabilities Act. - (j) Failing to disclose to a professor that work submitted for credit was wholly or substantially done prior to the beginning of the course for which the work is being submitted (or, in the case of the rigorous writing requirement, prior to the supervising professor's approval to write the paper). - (k) Taking property of another without authorization or by fraud.

-Such property includes, but is not limited to, briefs, books, notes, tapes, computer software, data, or outlines belonging to a faculty member or another student.

-- (l) Making material a misrepresentation to the administration, faculty, or staff of the Law School or Faulkner University.
-This provision specifically includes, but is not limited to. signing another student's name to the class attendance roll. - (m)Revealing any confidential information presented during a proceeding before the Court. - (n) Engaging in conduct, which, if done by a lawyer, would violate the Alabama Rules of Professional Conduct. - (o) Engaging in conduct that adversely reflects on fitness to study or practice law, including but not limited to violations of federal or state criminal law, regardless of whether such conduct is actually prosecuted in the courts. - (p) Attempting to commit any of the acts described in Subsections 3.1(a) 3.1(o). - (q) Knowing failure to report a violation of the Code, conspiring to violate the Code, or knowingly making a false report that another student has violated the Code.
+Such property includes, but is not limited to, briefs, books, notes, tapes, computer software, data, or outlines belonging to an instructor or another student. - (l) Making a material misrepresentation to the administration, faculty, or staff of the Law School or Faulkner University.
+This provision specifically includes, but is not limited to, signing another student's name to the class attendance roll, taking an exam for another student, or submitting an assignment for another student. - (m) Revealing any confidential information presented during a proceeding before the Court. - (n) Engaging in conduct, which, if done by a lawyer, would violate the Alabama Rules of Professional Conduct. - (o) Engaging in conduct that adversely reflects on fitness to study or practice law, including but not limited to violations of federal or state criminal law, regardless of whether such conduct is actually prosecuted in the courts. - (p) Attempting to commit any of the acts described in Subsections 3.1(a) 3.1(o). - (q) Knowingly failing to report a violation of the Code. - (r) Conspiring to violate the Code. - (s) Abusing the Honor Court process, including but not limited to: - (i) Engaging in conduct with the intent to obstruct access to potential